Hot: How Profound Became a Category Leader in AEO: A Case StudyRead more →

 Understanding the Review Process

-Both G2 and Capterra take review authenticity seriously, implementing verification processes that typically take 3-5 days for approval.
+Both G2 and Capterra take review authenticity seriously, implementing verification processes that take up to 3 business days on G2 and 5 business days on Capterra for vendor-sourced reviews (organic Capterra submissions can take up to 2 weeks).
 The time investment for customers is significant — each review takes 10-15 minutes to complete properly — so it's crucial to understand exactly what's required.

 Verification Requirements